 Disinfection levels and washability is increased even more with the use of Woolskin: Sheepskin Shampoo & Woolwash.
 Woolskin conditions the sheepskin leather with continued use, while cleaning and disinfecting the wool.

-HiTemp UR Medical Sheepskins protect the skin from pressure sores and add comfort along with improved well being to a person confined to a bed or wheelchair.
+HiTemp UR Medical Sheepskins protect the skin from pressure sores, bedsores and decubitus ulcers; adding comfort along with improved well being to a person confined to a bed or wheelchair.